American IG: Origin

 The controlling interest of this entity rested with IG Farben in Germany.
 In the following decade before the outbreak of the Second World War, the American IG Chemical Corporation, or American IG, played important role in manufacturing of dyes, chemicals, and fertilizers, among others.
 Among its board of directors members were Edsel Ford and Walter C. Teagle.

-In 1933-1939, American IG repeatedly denied its ties with I.G.
+In 1933–1939, American IG repeatedly denied its ties with I.G.
 Farben and reported to the U.S. Securities and Exchange Commission, first, that it "had no parent", then, that it "did not know if whether it had a parent."

 On October 30, 1939, after a merge with General Aniline Works, the stock of American I.G.
 Chemical Corporation was transferred to General Aniline & Film Corporation.
 Its assets were valued as $10,880,860 with holdings in Standard Oil ($6,979,946), Sterling Products Inc. ($2,424,320), and du Pont ($899,250).

 Legacy

 On the eve of World War II, IG Farben, the German chemical conglomerate, was among the largest manufacturing enterprises in the world and exercised extraordinary economic and political clout in Nazi Germany and abroad.
 During the war it became the principal source for Zyklon B, the pesticide used in German concentration camps to murder their victims.
-From 1942-1945, the company used slave labor from Nazi concentration camps.
+From 1942 to 1945, the company used slave labor from Nazi concentration camps.
 After 1945, three former members of the board of governors of American IG were tried and convicted as German war criminals.

 In the United States IG Farben's power was broken by the Justice Department even before the war started, and Assistant Attorney General, Thurman Arnold played a prominent role in uncloaking the association of IG Farben's American affiliates with its parent company.
 After the United States entered the WWII, the Office of Alien Property Custodian starting from March 11, 1942, took control of all Nazi Germany-related assets in the country.

 In 1952, IG Farben was split into BASF, Bayer, and Hoechst.

 In 1965, the U.S. government sold General Aniline & Film, or GAF stock.